v0dev001/dod-worker-rs/README.md

        -d '{"block_height":15871, "nonce":"71020818e45de5fc516008f55b22bab7"}'
 ```

-Note that even partial answers are submitted for the mining pool to account for miner contributions.
+Note that even partial answers are submitted so that a pool can calculate each miner's contribution.
-It is up to the mining pool to check if the answer is correct, and how the rewards are split between miners.
+It is up to the mining pool to check if a solution is correct, and to decide how the rewards are split between miners.

 **Limitations**